top of page

 Staffing and Compensation

-The Board of Trustees will delegate the tasks of recruiting, hiring, evaluating, promoting, and terminating of School staff to the Head of School.
-The Board of Trustees is responsible for reviewing and establishing policy governing staff salaries, terms and conditions of employment, fringe benefits, leave policies, and staff development.
-Implementation of these policies, however, is delegated to the Head of School.
+The Board of Trustees delegates the recruiting, hiring, evaluating, promoting, and terminating of School staff to the Head of School.
+The Board of Trustees is responsible for reviewing and establishing policy governing staff compensation, employment terms, benefits, and professional development.
+Implementation is delegated to the Head of School.

 Teaching and Learning

-In consultation with the Head of School, the Board of Trustees will set general goals and adopt policies upon which instructional programs will be based.
-The Board of Trustees reserves the right to accept, modify, or reject the Head of School's recommendations on the scope and nature of the School’s educational offerings.
+In consultation with the Head of School, the Board of Trustees sets general goals and adopts policies upon which instructional programs are based.
+The Head of School is responsible for developing, implementing, and reporting on the instructional program in alignment with Board policy.

 Students

-The Board of Trustees will set policies that guide actions of the administration and other school staff with regards to students.
+The Board of Trustees sets policies that guide administrative actions with respect to students.

 Community Relations